onoelle/FCND-Estimation-CPP/project/WRITEUP.md

 ![Scenario 10](./scenario10_updateMag.png)

-# Step 5: Closed Loop + GPS Update
+# Step 5: Closed Loop + GPS Update (Scenario 11)

-## 5.1 - ideal estimator and ideal IMU
+## Step 5.1: Ideal estimator and ideal IMU

 Running scenario 11 with both ideal estimator and ideal IMU results in this plot:
 ![Scenario 11-1](./scenario11-1_ideal.png)
 As described, the position error of the z coordinate slowly drifts away.

-## 5.2 - using my own estimator (ideal IMU)
+## Step 5.2: Using my own estimator (but still ideal IMU)
 Switching it to using my own estimator but without an implemented GPS update step yields this result:
 ![Scenario 11-2](./scenario11-2_estimator_no_gps_update.png)
 Without the GPS update, the control feedback for the height is missing and the drift in the estimator takes effect and is visible as a continuous drift in the z coordinate of the trajectory.

-## 5.3 - own estimator, realistic IMU
+## Step 5.3: Own estimator and realistic IMU
 Switching to using a realistic (i.e. noisy) IMU, but still not considering GPS measurements in the update step, yields this result:
 ![Scenario 11-3](./scenario11-3_realistic_IMU.png)
-The trajectory is obviously very far off from the targeted one.
+The trajectory is obviously very far off from the targeted one, still missing an effective correction for drift errors.

-## 5.4 - tuning process noise model
+## Step 5.4: Tuning process noise model
 Starting from this parameter configuration:
 ```
 QPosXYStd = .05